DeterminateSystems/nuenv/README.md

-# A Nushell environment for Nix
+# nuenv, a Nushell environment for Nix

 This repo houses an example project that uses [Nushell] as an alternative builder for [Nix] (whose standard environment uses [Bash]).